saintsauceee/saintsauceee/README.md

 ### 🚀 Some stuff I worked on
 - Improving Mathematical CoT for Small LLMs using RL (private repo)
 - Deep Research Multi-Agent System for Reddit (private repo)
-- TinyTorch: ML Library Written in C (public repo, in progress ...)
+- TinyTorch: ML Library Written in C (public repo, just started & in progress ...)

 ---